Chapter 11 Haig 121224

 graduating from West Point.
 She was a General's daughter.
 This alone

-gave him great exposure.
-It also helped reinforce in him the notion that
+frequently enough to help reinforce in him the notion that general

-obviously understood the importance of the roll they played in building
+importance of the roll they played in building a stronger America, by

 I am convinced that there were many officers in 1967 who